Blog

 • Execution layer for last-mile delivery and dispatch: SuiteFleet, connected to SAP without middleware in 2 to 4 weeks.

 Most SAP environments do not need to replace their TMS.
-They need to extend it.
+They need to extend it with the right SAP TMS integration.
 The platforms on this list are the serious options for doing that.